To secure Gaza ceasefire, dealmakers overcame enemies' deep distrust

 The Egyptian official recounted the frustration of successfully pushing Hamas to agree to changes last summer, only to find Netanyahu imposing new conditions.

-An Israeli official who spoke on condition of anonymity last week because the negotiations were ongoing, said Sinwar’s death and Iran’s weakening influence in the region forced Hamas’ hand, leading to real give-and-take rather than “playing a game of negotiation.”
+An Israeli official who spoke on condition of anonymity last week because the negotiations were ongoing, said Sinwar’s death and Iran’s weakening influence in the region forced Hamas’ hand, leading to real give-and-take.

-He and others close to the process said Trump's rhetoric and dispatch of an envoy had injected new momentum.
-The Egyptian official pointed to a statement by Trump on social media that there would be “hell to pay” if the hostages were not released, saying it had pressured both Hamas and Israeli officials to get a deal done.
+He and others close to the process said Trump’s rhetoric and dispatch of an envoy had injected new momentum.
+The Egyptian official pointed to a statement by Trump that there would be “hell to pay” if the hostages were not released, saying it had pressured both Hamas and Israeli officials.

-And mediators said the willingness of Witkoff and McGurk -- representing leaders loathe to give one another credit for the deal – to partner up was critical.
+Mediators said the willingness of Witkoff and McGurk to partner up was critical.

-“How they have handled this as a team since the election, without yet being in office, has really helped close the gaps that allowed us to reach a deal,” Majed Al Ansari, the adviser to Qatar’s prime minister and spokesperson for the Ministry of Foreign Affairs, said in a statement.

 In early January, there was a breakthrough in the talks when Hamas agreed to provide a list of hostages it would release in the first phase of a deal, an official briefed on the talks said.

-McGurk flew from Washington to Doha hours later.
-Witkoff followed at week’s end.

-The following day – Saturday, January 11 – Witkoff flew to Israel, securing a meeting with Netanyahu even though it was the Jewish sabbath.
-McGurk called in.
-Netanyahu agreed to send the heads of Israeli intelligence and internal security back to Doha for negotiations.

-That led to extended negotiations, most convening in the Qatari prime minister’s private office, that lasted late into the night.
+On January 11, Witkoff flew to Israel, securing a meeting with Netanyahu.
+McGurk called in from Doha.
+Netanyahu agreed to send the heads of Israeli intelligence and internal security back to Doha for negotiations, which mostly took place in the Qatari prime minister’s private office.

 At points, mediators shuttled back and forth between adversaries on different floors.
-At others, the chief negotiators for the two sides cycled separately into the prime minister’s office to hash out details.
+At others, the chief negotiators for the two sides cycled separately into the prime minister’s office.

 “But the Hamas and Israeli delegations never crossed paths,” said the official briefed on the talks.

-After the lead negotiators for each side left Sheikh Mohammed’s office late Tuesday, the work shifted to the waterfront club owned by the foreign affairs ministry, where “technical teams” from both sides pored over the specific language, a floor apart.
+After lead negotiators for each side left Sheikh Mohammed’s office late Tuesday, the work shifted to the waterfront club owned by the government.

 “Until late the first hours of Wednesday we were working tirelessly to resolve last-minute disputes,” said the Egyptian official involved in the negotiations.